-As we adapt to this new normal imposed by COVID-19, Amara has stepped up and taken all necessary precautionary measures in accordance with the regulations set out by the local health authorities in the jurisdictions that our businesses operate in.
-These include but are not limited to:
+We want our customers to feel safe when they engage our services and in this regard, we have taken all necessary precautions in accordance with the COVID-19 regulations set out by the local health authorities in the jurisdictions that we operate in.
+These include but are not limited to the following:

-- SMOs appointed and trained to keep abreast of latest guidelines, implement recommended practices and monitor compliance; - Taking of body temperatures of all guests and visitors entering the hotels, restaurants, shopping malls and office buildings.
-Any guest with temperature above 37.5°C will be advised to see a doctor immediately; - Masks, gloves and hand sanitisers are available for all guests in our hotels and restaurants; - Record hotel guest check-in information based on the local government's requirements; - Contactless check-in and check-out procedures are being implemented to minimise contact, on top of contactless payment options; - At some of our F&B outlets, we have replaced our physical menus with digital menus.
+- SMOs appointed and trained to keep abreast of latest guidelines, implement recommended practices and monitor compliance; - Masks, gloves and hand sanitisers are available for all guests in our hotels and restaurants; - Record hotel guests' check-in information and health declaration based on the local government's requirements; - Contactless check-in and check-out procedures are being implemented to minimise contact, on top of contactless payment options; - At some of our F&B outlets, we have replaced our physical menus with digital menus.
 Restaurants with buffet offerings have switched to à la carte menus and made-to-order options; - Increased disinfection and cleaning for all common areas and high-touch areas such as door handles, lift buttons and public washrooms.
-Increase the frequency of deep cleaning at shared facilities such as the swimming pool and gym, with heightened sanitisation of surfaces and equipment; and - Complied with special cleaning and sanitisation procedures by authorities for guest rooms.
+Increase the frequency of deep cleaning at shared facilities such as the swimming pool and gym, with heightened sanitisation of surfaces and equipment; - Scheduled use of shared facilities such as swimming pools and gyms; and - Complied with special cleaning and sanitisation procedures by Singapore Tourism Board and Thai Disease Control and Public Health Department for guest rooms.

-In 2020, we have not incurred any statutory penalties with regard to non-compliances with the local regulations for COVID-19, for example COVID-19 (Temporary Measures) Act 2020 in Singapore.
+In the Reporting Period, we did not incur any statutory penalties in regard to non-compliances with the local regulations for COVID-19 in the jurisdictions that we operate in.

-In addition, we have rendered assistance to customers where possible during this crisis.
+We rendered assistance to customers where possible during this crisis.
 We have extended flexibility to our hotel guests with free cancellation up to 24 hours prior to arrival, including non-refundable reservations.
-Price adjustments on hotel room rates were permitted to enable the hotels to cater to those affected by border closures during this crisis.

-Rental rebates were extended to eligible tenants of office buildings and shopping malls affected by the COVID-19 pandemic.
+Rental rebates were extended to eligible tenants of office building and shopping malls affected by the COVID-19 pandemic.